Jessie Wallace

 Karen Jane Wallace (born 25 September 1971), known professionally as Jessie Wallace, is an English actress.
-She is known for portraying the role of Kat Slater on the BBC soap opera EastEnders since 2000.
-Her role as Kat won her the National Television Awards for Most Popular Newcomer (2001), as well as the British Soap Award for Best Newcomer (2001), Most Popular Actress (2003) and the British Soap Award for Best Actress (2011).
-She was also nominated for the 2011 BAFTA TV Award for Best Supporting Actress for her role as Pat Phoenix in the BBC Four television film The Road to Coronation Street.
+She made her acting debut in the television police series The Bill and rose to prominence for her role as Kat Slater on the BBC soap opera EastEnders (2000–2005, 2010–present).
+For her portrayal of Kat, she has won seventeen awards including Most Popular Newcomer at the National Television Awards and the British Soap Award for Best Newcomer in 2001, Most Popular Actress at the National Television Awards in 2003 and the British Soap Award for Best Actress in 2011.
+She also portrayed the role of Pat Phoenix in the BBC Four television film The Road to Coronation Street, for which she was nominated for the 2011 BAFTA TV Award for Best Supporting Actress.

 Early life

-Wallace was born in Enfield, North London, to James, a telecommunications engineer, and Annette, a secretary.
+Karen Jane Wallace was born on 25 September 1971 in the London Borough of Enfield to James Wallace, a telecommunications engineer and his wife Annette (née Leach), a secretary.
 Wallace is of Irish ancestry, by way of Cork and Dublin.
-Her parents divorced when she was aged three and she and her sister were raised by their father (however, she did see her mother at weekends).
+Her parents divorced when she was aged three and she and her sister were raised by their father; however, she would see her mother at weekends.
 She adopted her stage name after her late grandmother.

 Career

 After schooling, Wallace trained as a make-up artist at the College of North East London in Tottenham and worked at the Royal Shakespeare Company for two years.
 She met and became friends with actor Iain Glen, who helped her apply for London drama college The Poor School, from which she graduated in 1999.
 While undertaking auditions – including for Andrew Lloyd Webber's Sunset Boulevard, she worked as a barmaid at her local pub, The Royal Oak in Loughton, Essex.
-Her first television appearance was in an episode of the ITV police drama series The Bill in 1999.
+Her first television appearance was in an episode of the ITV police drama series The Bill in 1999 as P.C.
+Karen Lace.